 The claimant submits a 'Travel Expense Claim' form with supporting documentation to the Principal Investigator.
 The document must indicate the name and address of the traveler, the date and time of the travel, the destination, the purpose of the trip and the costs relating to the travel.
 Any advances received for the trip must be deducted.
 The claimant must sign the form.
 The Principal Investigator reviews the claim for correctness and appropriateness, and approves the expenditure via his signature.
 The form is then forwarded to The University Corporation for processing and payment.

-With the exception of claims on a per diem basis and incidentals, original invoices and receipts must support all expenses.
+With the exception of meal rates and incidentals, original invoices and receipts must support all expenses.
 For air travel, please include the traveler's flight coupon or formal receipt, and the boarding passes.
 For a detailed listing of appropriate supporting documentation, please refer to section 1.5

 Coding of the Accounting String